 There’s nothing wrong with using these APIs.
 Actually, you need them.
 Together they form the perfect foundation for almost any asset tracking solution.
 However, they “only” provide you with a map and geographical coordinates.
 If this is all the data you need, you don’t need to read the rest of this blog.
 But, if you’re looking for inspiration to take your solution to the next level, now is the time to pay attention.

 Google Maps offers an array of different APIs.
 Some of them, like Dynamic Maps and Geocoding, are well-known and well-used.
-Others, on the other hand, have not yet gained the same recognition even though they hold an immense potential across industries, and these are the APIs we’ll walk you through in this blog.
+Others, on the other hand, have not yet gained the same recognition even though they hold an immense potential across industries, and these are the APIs we’ll walk you through in this blog post.

 The Distance Matrix API